Shear-enhanced elasticity in the cubic blue phase I: Experimental

 \subsection{Methods}

-Viscosity measurements were performed using an ARES-G2 strain-controlled rheometer from TA Instrument Co., Ltd. with a cone - plate geometry (diameter = $25$ mm, cone angle = $0.04$ rad).
+The viscoelastic measurements were performed using an ARES-G2 strain-controlled rheometer from TA Instrument Co., Ltd. with a cone - plate geometry (diameter = $25$ mm, cone angle = $0.04$ rad).
 The sample solutions were loaded on the plate at a temperature $T$ = 35 $^\circ$C corresponding to the isotropic phase.
 Then the temperature was set to the measurement conditions by cooling the system.
-In the viscosity measurements, shear rates ranging from $\dot\gamma$ = 1000 - 1 s$^{-1}$ were applied and the viscosity was measured in the steady state.
-The subsequent sweep across shear rates was performed from high to low shear rates.
-Thus, the samples were always pre-sheared.
-Each shear rate was applied for 600 s and the viscosity was averaged over 120 s intervals at every individual shear rate.
-The dynamic viscoelasticity was measured in the angular frequency regime, ranging from $\omega$ = 200 - 0.1 rad s$^{-1}$.
-All dynamic viscoelastic measurements were performed in the linear regime, which was confirmed by preliminary experiments at every temperature.
+All dynamic viscoelastic measurements were performed in the linear regime, which was confirmed through preliminary experiments at every temperature.
+The accuracy of the temperature measurement during the rheological experiments was $\pm$ 0.02$^{\circ}$C, which ensures reliable results very close to phase boundaries.

-The microscopy images in the quiescent state were taken using an Olympus BX51 microscope with a 10x objective in cross-polarised mode.
+The microscopy images in the quiescent state were taken using an Olympus BX51 microscope with a 10x objective in cross-polarized mode.
 The temperature was controlled by using a Linkam hot stage 10021.
+Sample image was observed as a thin-film sandwiched between a slide glass and cover slip.

 The observations under shear were performed using a stress-controlled rheometer, MCR-301, Anton Paar, equipped with an Olympus inverted microscope (IX-83).
 Parallel plate shear cells made of glass with diameter = 30 mm were used for the observations.
 The sample thickness was kept at 50 $\mu$m.
+Note that this is a minimum thickness for applying shear flow.
+For thinner samples it is difficult to ensure that the glass plates are parallel.
 The microscopy images under shear were obtained using a CMOS camera, HAS-L1, Ditect Ltd Co.
-Because of the different light sources in both microscope observations, the typical platelet texture of the BP shows slightly different colours.
+Because of the different light sources in both microscope observations, the typical platelet texture of the BP shows slightly different colors.
 For the rheological and microscopic measurements no surface treatment was performed.
 In the cholesteric phase, we observed oily streaks instead of fingerprint textures (data not shown).
 The anchoring conditions on the surfaces were planar degenerate throughout.